Tuesday, 26 April 2016

 The best way to prepare for this beautifully presented compilation of Senate House Library treasures is to look at the engaging miniature films under the Timeline heading made by the curators, Dr Karen Attar and Dr Richard Espley.

-Clear, elegant captions steer you from early sources to the digital era.
-A taster showcase three floors below starts with Ovid’s Metamorphoses – one of Shakespeare’s lifelong sources, now required to carry trigger warnings by a certain type of student-lite because, like the daily news, it contains strong stuff.
+Elegant captions steer you from early sources to the digital era.
+A taster showcase three floors below starts with Ovid’s Metamorphoses – one of Shakespeare’s lifelong sources, now required to carry trigger warnings for a certain type of student.

-The clever display uses ceiling suspension and screens to crack the problem of the noli-me-tangere Travertine walls.
-The lighting is tactful and I like the way a shadow falls on Hamlet
+The display uses ceiling suspension and screens to crack the problem of the noli-me-tangere Travertine walls.
+A shadow falls on Hamlet

 Between the idea